HackerN64/F3DEX3/README.md

 ### Recommended Changes (Non-Lighting)

-- Whenever your code sends camera properties to the RSP (VP matrix, viewport, etc.), also set the camera world position with `SPCameraWorld`.
-This is required for the cull flags system and for Fresnel.
+- If you are using Fresnel at all, whenever your code sends camera properties to the RSP (VP matrix, viewport, etc.), also send the camera world position to the RSP with `SPCameraWorld`.
 - Clean up any code using the deprecated, hacky `SPLookAtX` and `SPLookAtY` to use `SPLookAt` instead (this is only a few lines change).
-- Other nop commands
-- Don't use matrix multiply in the RSP
+Also remove any code which writes `SPClipRatio` or `SPForceMatrix`--these are now no-ops, so you might as well not write them.
+- Make sure your game engine computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP (i.e. avoid using `G_MTX_MUL` in `SPMatrix`).
+OoT already does this for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple obscure places; it is okay to leave those.
+This is because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3, making it substantially slower than it was in F3DEX2.
+It still functions the same though so you can use it if it's really needed.
-- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer and triangle packing commands.
+- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer, triangle packing commands, "hints" system, etc.

 ### Recommended Changes (Lighting)